Dumplingz/dumplingz.github.io-old/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am currently a Computer Science Research Assistant at the <a href='https://cs.uchicago.edu/'>University of Chicago</a>, working with Professor <a href='https://raulcastrofernandez.com/'>Raul Castro Fernandez</a>.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.